top of page

 TRADE-OFFS: is getting a more of one option in exchange for a less of another.

 TRAGEDY OF THE COMMONS: is where the overuse of a common resource that is rivalrous in consumption leads to the exhaustion of an otherwise renewable resource.
 Examples include common grazing land and common fishing grounds.
-Solutions to the Tragedy of the Commons include government regulation restricting overexploitation (such as catch quotas or prohibiting the catch of females), extending private property rights over these resources so that the owners will be able and incentivized to conserve them, or social censure.
-The effectiveness and feasibility of potential solutions will depend on the specifics of each case.
+Solutions to the Tragedy of the Commons include; (i) government regulation restricting overexploitation (such as catch quotas and prohibiting the collection of females), (ii) extending private property rights over these resources so that the owners will be able and incentivized to conserve them, or (ii) social censure of overuse.
+The effectiveness and feasibility of these potential solutions will depend on the specifics of each case.

 U

-UTILITY: is the amount of satisfaction that a consumer receives from consuming a good.
+UTILITY: is the amount of satisfaction that a consumer derives from consuming a good.

 W